 Brian lives in Middlesbrough with his wife Sheila, whilst their grown up children, Victoria & James, live with their partners in Leeds and Warwick.

 Mr John Hinton Representative from Middlesbrough & Eston Methodist Circuit.
+(Trustees' Secretary)

 John retired from a 41 year career in Biotechnology Research & Development at Billingham in 2017, the site initially being owned by ICI and finally by Fujifilm.

 He has been a magistrate since 1994 and an associate hospital manager in the mental health trust since retirement.
-John has been a lay preacher in the Methodist Church for over 30 years and is a member of the Circuit Leadership Team with a responsibility for social justice issues.
+John has been a lay preacher in the Methodist Church for over 30 years and is a member of the Circuit Leadership Team with responsibility for social justice issues.

 Following 20 years as a College lecturer in Business Studies I changed to a career in the voluntary sector and then for 16 years was in full time employment with the NSPCC.
 Since early retirement in 2011 on health grounds I have gradually increased my involvement in faith based social action projects.
 I am a trustee of Together Middlesbrough and Cleveland and represent the Catholic Diocese of Middlesbrough and have also had an involvement with MAP for several years.

 I am a founder member of Investors in People and Culture, another charity concerned with the welfare of refugees and asylum seekers.

 The opportunity to continue supporting MAP is a worthy challenge, especially as MAP has established effective relations with so many other networks and agencies in the Tees Valley area.
 I know that the work of MAP is highly valued and I would welcome the opportunity to assist such vital work.